Anosmia_header4b.png

 Chrissi Kelly, Founder of AbScent.org

-If you pass through that strange parosmia phase, Smith says many who experience it find that foods containing sulfur compounds particularly off putting—try avoiding foods like eggs, meat and fish, nuts, legumes, and many others.
+If you pass through that strange parosmia phase, Smith says many who experience it find that foods containing sulfur compounds are particularly off-putting.
+Avoid foods like eggs, meat and fish, nuts, legumes, etc.

 “When parosmia hits you badly, your sense of smell is so distorted that you can barely eat at all.
 Many important food categories smell like sewage or spoiling meat, including fried meat, roasted and toasted foods, anything with onions, garlic or eggs.”